Focus on the People and Issues that Inspire You Most

 PYCL 0635 - Group Theory and Practice+ (3 credits)

-This course addresses group theory and practice in multiple settings with a variety of diverse populations and age groups.
-Major themes include group dynamics, group process, and group states for mental health and school counselors.
+This course addresses group theory and practice in multiple settings with a variety of populations and age groups.
+Major themes include group dynamics, group process, and group stages for mental health and school counselors.
+Prerequisites for clinical mental health counseling concentration: PYCL 0502 & PYCL 0511; for school counseling concentration PYCL 0503 & PYCL 511.

 PYCL 0665 - School Consultation Skills+ (3 credits)